WPGC Playlist

 Other Beatles' tuneage heard in Washington includes, 'I Saw Her Standing There', which falls from #7 - #8 at WHMC.

-Following on their coattails, the Searchers, ''Needles & Pins' lands at #3 on Milt Grant's Network, is at #8 on WEEL, #9 at WPGC, #10 at WWDC and WHMC while the Dave Clark Five's, 'Glad All Over' is #2 at WEEL and #10 on Milt Grant's Network.
+Following on their coattails, the Searchers, ''Needles & Pins' jumps from #8 - #3 on Milt Grant's Network, debuts in the Top Ten at #8 on WEEL, #9 at WPGC, #10 at WWDC and WHMC while the Dave Clark Five's, 'Glad All Over' ascends from #5 to #2 at WEEL and remains at #10 on Milt Grant's Network.

 © Evening Star